 You may think at first that it should be a good power source for hunting.
 It’s quiet so you don’t scare any animals away and you potentially don’t have to worry about going through the whole re-loading process (both getting the air pressure and the pellet into the rifle).
 So, what’s the problem?

 Primarily, CO2 rifles are made for having some fun.
 To this end, although they deliver consistent velocity (unless you’re shooting rapidly and the gun cools down) the velocity isn’t typically as high as a spring-piston so you’re not going to be taking down anything bigger than very small mammals.

-- Great for having fun and plinking in back-yard.
+- Great for having fun and plinking in the back-yard.